OpenDSU/docssite/pages/advanced/ArraySSI (RFC-012).md

 ## Function arraySSI.derive()

-Description: Derive your arraySSI and return a constSSI.
+**Description**: Derive your arraySSI and return a constSSI.
 The constSSI will conserve all parameters from the ArraySSI, except for a control substring that will be added.
 The specific substring of the ConstSSI will be the same as the one calculated during the initialization of the arraySSI using the array of inputs.
 It is then possible to create and load a DSU using the ConstSSI.

-Returns
+**Returns**

 | **Name**                                                                             | **Description**                 |
 |:-------------------------------------------------------------------------------------|:--------------------------------|